rampaa/JL/README.md

 ## FAQ
 ### Why can't I look anything up?
-Make sure you're not in pass-through mode, kanji mode, have lookup-on-select-only enabled, or have disabled lookups.
+Make sure you're not in pass-through mode or kanji mode and you did not disable lookups with "Toggle lookup" hotkey.
 ### Why can't I scroll down the results list?
 You need to be in mining mode in order to interact with the popup window.
+You can activate the mining mode with a middle mouse click or with the mining mode hotkey (by default it's the key "M")
 ### How do I disable pass-through mode?
 Press the opacity slider button located top-left of the main window.
 ### How can I use JL with Magpie?
 Enable the "Preferences>General>Always on top" option.
 This option will make sure that JL is the topmost window on every clipboard change.
+Optional: Give UI Access to JL.
+This allows JL to be on top of Magpie even before any clipboard change occurs.
+See [UI Access](https://github.com/rampaa/JL/blob/master/UI%20Access.md) page for more details.

 Disable the "Preferences>Popup>Focus on lookup" option.
-When this option is disabled, JL can work without stealing the focus away from other windows.
+When this option is disabled, JL popup won't steal the focus away from other windows.
+Optional: Disable the "Preferences>General>Focusable" option.
+When this option is disabled, JL won't steal the focus away from other windows, even in case of a mouse click.
+This allows you to open popups within popups without Magpie exiting the fullscreen mode.
+Note that if this option is disabled, you won't be able to use hotkeys because JL won't have the keyboard focus.
+You can use the middle mouse button to activate the mining mode.

 ### How do I add EPWING dictionaries?